The Airing Micro CPAP

 Battery Operated Micro-CPAP

-Small batteries are used to operate the micro CPAP, however it’s not yet disclosed exactly what the size of the batteries are or how much the batteries themselves will cost.
+Small batteries are used to operate the micro CPAP, however, it’s not yet disclosed exactly what the size of the batteries is or how much the batteries themselves will cost.

 Tight Fitting Nose Buds